 If you are looking for an easy way to speed up and enhance the security on your WordPress site, Cloudflare is a great solution.
 Most customers can even utilize their free plan, which offers unlimited CDN bandwidth.
 Follow the steps below on how to install Cloudflare on your WordPress site.
-It works great with Kinsta and in fact we even recommend it to a lot of our customers.

 Note: if you use Cloudflare, you can’t use our premium DNS from Amazon Route 53.
 Cloudflare operates as a full proxy service, which means you have to choose one or the other.
 If you want to use our premium DNS, you can use an alternative CDN to speed up your site, such as KeyCDN, which isn’t a full proxy.